starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "Better than starving or being shot," mentioned Creed.

 Three through walked about a hundred feet to a different crawlspace, this time close to the floor and not cramped.
-The three set out without a word, listening for conversations, alarms, anything that would tell them what the base was up to, but the only sounds were their hands and knees scuffing against the pipes and occassional blasts of warm air.
+The three set out without a word, listening for conversations, alarms, anything that would tell them what the base was up to, but the only sounds were their hands and knees scuffing against the pipes and occasional blasts of warm air.

 Then Electra stopped in front of a vent panel, and held a lighter up.
-A big floodlamp, came pouring out through the panel.
+A big flood lamp, came pouring out through the panel.
 Electra froze.

 "Are you, here for the show?"
 A man asked in English.